mdeshon82/Bank-Transaction-Validation/README.md

 ## Summary of Findings
 - Identified trends and patterns in transaction data
-- Visualized correlations between transaction frequency and amounts
+- Visualized correlations between transacti on frequency and amounts